Teaching High and Low Sounds – A Kindergarten Music Assessment

 Teaching high and low sounds is fun for kindergarten students and the assessment is naturally integrated into music class activities.

-Teaching high and low sounds is one of my favorite early elementary and kindergarten music concepts.
-But, it is not as easy to teach as you might think.
-Children often mix up high and low with loud and soft.
+Lessons to teach high and low sounds are some of my favorite early elementary and kindergarten music lessons.
+However, it’s not as straightforward as it may seem.
+Kids often confuse high and low with loud and soft.
+And you need a reliable way to assess learning.

-Read on for tips to teach and assess high and low sounds using fun classroom activities.
+Keep reading for creative ways to teach and assess high and low sounds in your early elementary music classes.

-I like to introduce high and low sounds with drag-and-drop sorting activities on the whiteboard.
-Don’t take for granted that early elementary students know the meaning of high and low in terms of spatial relationships either.
-It is important to practice this step.
-A simple sorting activity paired with singing “high” or “low” provides a good foundation for learning the concept.
+I like to introduce high and low sounds using drag-and-drop sorting activities on the classroom whiteboard.
+It’s important not to assume that early elementary students understand the concept of high and low in terms of spatial relationships.
+This step helps build a strong foundation.
+Pair the simple sorting activity with singing the “high” or “low” answer to reinforce the concept.

-I use a similar drag-and-drop sorting activity to introduce high-low animal sounds.
-I always make the sound as students place the animals.
-This gives children a reference point.
-Encourage them to make the animal sounds as well.
+I use a similar drag-and-drop sorting activity to introduce high and low animal sounds.
+As students place the animals, I always make the corresponding sound.
+This provides a reference point for them to imitate and classify the pitch.

-Using scarves and having students mirror your movements and echo your vocal patterns is another way to practice vocalizations all year long.
+Use scarves and have students mirror your movements as they follow or echo your vocal patterns.
+This is a fun way to practice vocalizations throughout the year.

 Make learning fun!

-I always believe it is better to read directly to students anyway.
-As you read, accentuate the pitches moving your voice upward more each time you say up and moving your voice downward each time you say down.
-Use your free hand to trace the high and low contour in the air.
+As you read, emphasize the pitches by raising your voice more each time you say “up, up, up, up” and lowering it each time you say “down, down, down.”
+Use your free hand to trace the high and low contours in the air.

-Students will automatically begin to join in on the repetitive sections.
-If they don’t prompt them to join you and help tell the story.
+Students should automatically begin to join in on the repetitive sections.
+If they don’t, prompt them to help tell the story.

 I always read this book at least twice.
-The kids LOVE it and it is such a good way to reinforce the concept of high and low pitches.
+The kids LOVE it and it’s such a fun way to reinforce the concept of high and low pitches.

-After students have had many opportunities to practice high-low in different ways, it is time to assess.
-Try this fun movement activity I call “Tortoises & Ballet Dancers.”
+After students have had plenty of practice with high and low sounds, it’s time to assess.
+Try this engaging movement activity I call “Tortoises and Ballet Dancers.”

-The first time you play this game, do it just for fun and just for practice.
-I never record it as an assessment the first time.
-Even when I am recording grades, the activity feels no different for students.
-To them, it is still just a fun game.
+The first time you play this game, do it for fun and practice only.
+I never grade this activity during its initial run.
+Even when I do record grades, the activity feels the same to students—it remains just a fun game.
 See the activity in the video below.

 Enjoy these cute Tortoises and Ballet Dancers!